DataDog/integrations-core/docs/developer/meta/config-models.md

 ## Validation

-The validation of fields for every model occurs in 3 high-level stages.
+The validation of fields for every model occurs in three high-level stages, as described in this section.

 ### Initial